gvwilson/sensibleadventures/coriandel/coriandel.md

 Kneeling in front of him I could see that he wore sandals instead of boots and that his toenails were neatly trimmed.
 He did not look up from his papers.
 "The collar is displeased," he said as he turned over a page.
-"To do this to a gift is hardly a well-named act."
+"To do this to a gift is...disrespectful."

 My mother's-side cousin and I did not speak.
 What was there to say?

 But the Karabandi had words.
-He always had words.
+He *always* had words.
 "Well, yes, that's one way of looking at it, Your Highness, but desperate times make desperate men."

 The emir looked up.
 "Indeed?" he said, raising his eyebrows slightly.
 "I had not realized the times were desperate."